princejwesley/minimap/README.md

 > `.miniregion` - Mini-map view area

 ## Caveats
-1. Browser's `find` gives result in both the page & its preview
-2. Async updates to the dom elements after minimap was created may not reflect in the preview.
+1. Async updates to the dom elements after minimap was created may not reflect in the preview.

 ## License
 This plugin is licensed under the [MIT license](https://github.com/princejwesley/minimap/blob/master/LICENSE).